keyvan-m-sadeghi/unity/README.md

 Okay, these were all my present authorities.
 Back to linear world.
 I'll bring experimental data for the rest of this.
 Please if you're following along, verify or contradict.

+# Life is meaning over time

+This one screams it's a fact.
+It's my (current) 42: the answer to life, universe, and everything.
+I came up with it while taking a shit, I dunno, an hour ago?
+It takes different forms in my mind and regurgitates all over the place every day.
+Had me committed to a psychiatric hospital in 2011.
+It's definitely a better starting point than 42 :) but I won't surrender my 42 for anything.
+It's for ever immortalized in my son's middle and last name!

 # Hong Kong

 <thankfully I wasnt smart enough.
 Weve probably lost countless actual geniuses to these episodes>